 Many marshmallow slime recipes use corn starch as the main ingredient simply because it’s the best to achieve a non-sticky, stretchy marshmallow slime.

 However, it’s not safe to eat raw cornstarch for many reasons.
 It can carry harmful bacteria and if eaten in large amounts.
 It can generate diseases like anemia.
 If you want to make edible slime, use only ingredients that are safe to be eaten raw.
-It means replace cornstarch with powdered sugar.
+It means replacing cornstarch with powdered sugar.

-How to make edible slime with marshmallow?
+How to make edible slime with marshmallows?